How Much Home Insurance Coverage Do You Really Need?

 How to Avoid Being Underinsured

-An estimated two-thirds of U.S. homes are underinsured, with an average coverage gap of 22%.
-For many homeowners, this shortfall isn't discovered until after a disaster — when it's too late.
+Recent LendingTree data shows that roughly 14% of U.S. owner-occupied homes (about 12.2 million households) carry no home insurance at all, and industry estimates suggest millions more are underinsured, meaning they have a policy but not enough coverage to fully rebuild.
+For many homeowners, this shortfall isn't discovered until after a disaster, when it's too late.
 Here's how to close the gap before it costs you.

 Common Causes of Underinsurance